 If you're planning a move to Malaysia and want to bring your furry companion along, you'll need to navigate the specific import requirements and regulations set by the Malaysian authorities.
 This comprehensive guide will walk you through the steps you need to take to ensure a successful and stress-free journey for your pet to Malaysia.

 Attention: This information will be used as general guidelines and may not be updated to meet the current requirements.
 Before you travel, contact the appropriate authorities for your destination country.

-Each pet shall be identified by means of a microchip.
+Each pet shall be identified using a microchip.
 No other form of identification is acceptable.
-The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
+The microchip should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
 Malaysia currently accepts AVID 9 and AVID 10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.